Ebola

 The Ebola outbreak in West Africa — the largest in history — sparked an international public health response.
 For example, APHA:

-In this U.S. News & World Report piece, our executive director, Georges Benjamin, MD, argues against implementing a travel ban to Ebola-affected countries and explains the importance of supporting a strong public health response.
+In this U.S. News & World Report piece, our CEO, Georges Benjamin, MD, argues against implementing a travel ban to Ebola-affected countries and explains the importance of supporting a strong public health response.

 Learn about Ebola in this Get Ready blog post.
 Read about concerns for health workers in this cover story from The Nation's Health.